-If the school is oversubscribed, or where no vacancies are available at the time of application, unsuccessful applicants will be offered a place on the schools waiting list.
+Where applications for admission exceed the number of places available, or where no vacancies are available at the time of application, unsuccessful applicants will be offered a place on the school's waiting list.
 This list is maintained across the academic year.
 The child's ranking on the waiting list will be in accordance with the school's oversubscription criteria.